 Take care of your skin

-Before you try to cover up any blemishes it’s important to make sure your skin is as clean and prepped for makeup as it can be.
-A routine with a gentle gel cleanser, clarifying toner and oil-free moisturiser should put you in good stead, so always make sure to fully clean and nourish your skin everyday and every time you want to cover up a spot.
+Before you try to cover up any spots or blemishes it’s important to make sure your skin is as clean and prepped for makeup as it can be.
+A routine with a gentle gel cleanser, clarifying toner and oil-free moisturiser should put you in good stead.
+Always make sure you have fully cleaned and nourished your skin every time you want to cover a spot using makeup.

 Consult the colour wheel

-First, it’s important to analyse the colour of your spots and blemishes.
+First, it’s important to analyse the colour of the spots and blemishes you wish to cover.
 Normally they appear in different shades of red, but they could also be brown.
-In order to camouflage them perfectly with your skin, Ana recommends usingcomplementary concealer shades that cancel out the undertones of the blemish.
-For red blemishes she suggests products that contain a bit of olive and green undertone.
+In order to camouflage them perfectly with your skin, Ana recommends usingcomplementary concealer shades that cancel out the undertones of the blemish in question.
+For red blemishes, she suggests products that contain a slight olive and green undertone.
 If you have a brown spot or dark circles, Ana likes to use products containing a pink, red or orange undertone to warm up the coolness.

 Pick the perfect formula

 Once you’ve selected the shade you need, it’s time to think about the right formula.
 Highly pigmented formulations with high coverage are essential when it comes to covering spots with makeup, which is why Ana loves theCode8 Seamless Cover Concealer.
-Enriched with active ingredients such as Glucan Biopolymer, it has a smoothing effect that blurs imperfections, scars, veins and spots.
+Enriched with active ingredients such as Glucan Biopolymer, it has a smoothing effect that blurs imperfections and conceal blemishes, scars, veins and spots.
 Its light-diffusing spheres help to distract the eyes from uneven texture and imperfections, while leaving you naturally glowy—andnevercakey.

 Say goodby to shimmer